Updated: Nov 11

-California Employment Law: Termination, Retaliation, and Discrimination Claims in California
+Learn how to report Termination, Retaliation, and Discrimination Claims in California on OSHA

 If you have a safety violation complaint as an employee, you normally file it with OSHA.
-OSHA is in charge of a wide range of workplace safety issues, as well as implementing federal legislation in this area.
+OSHA is in charge of a wide range of workplace safety issues and implementing federal legislation in this area.
 They also collaborate with states under OSHA-approved state programs and may be involved in state-level safety infractions.

 If you are disciplined or fired for doing so, you can bring a discrimination case and/or an OSHA complaint.